pdx-cocoaheads/pdxcocoaheads.com/README.md

 ## Building the app

-The site is built using [Vapor](https://github.com/qutheory/vapor), head there for documentation on how to do things within the framework.
+The site is built using [Vapor](https://vapor.codes), check out their [documentation](http://docs.vapor.codes) to find out how to do things within the framework.

 ### Command Line

-If you have the [Vapor Toolbox](https://github.com/qutheory/vapor-toolbox) installed, run `vapor build` and `vapor run`.
+If you have the [Vapor Toolbox](https://github.com/vapor/toolbox) installed, run `vapor build` and `vapor run`.
+More info in the [Toolbox Documentation](https://vapor.github.io/documentation/getting-started/install-toolbox.html)

 Otherwise, run `swift build` to compile the application, then run `.build/debug/App`.